httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The component name for an HTTP field is the lowercased form of its field name.
 While HTTP field names are case-insensitive, implementations MUST use lowercased field names (e.g., `content-type`, `date`, `etag`) when using them as component names.

-Unless overridden by additional parameters and rules, the HTTP field value MUST be canonicalized as a single combined value as defined in {{Section 5.2 of SEMANTICS}}.
+Unless overridden by additional parameters and rules, the HTTP field value MUST be canonicalized as a single combined value as defined in {{Section 5.2 of HTTP}}.

 If the combined value is not available for a given header, the following algorithm will produce canonicalized results for an implementation:

 1. Create an ordered list of the field values of each instance of the field in the message, in the order that they occur (or will occur) in the message.
 2. Strip leading and trailing whitespace from each item in the list.
 Note that since HTTP field values are not allowed to contain leading and trailing whitespace, this will be a no-op in a compliant implementation.
-3. Remove any obsolete line-folding within the line and replace it with a single space (" "), as discussed in {{Section 5.2 of MESSAGING}}.
-Note that this behavior is specific to {{MESSAGING}} and does not apply to other versions of the HTTP specification.
+3. Remove any obsolete line-folding within the line and replace it with a single space (" "), as discussed in {{Section 5.2 of HTTP1}}.
+Note that this behavior is specific to {{HTTP1}} and does not apply to other versions of the HTTP specification.
 4. Concatenate the list of values together with a single comma (",") and a single space (" ") between each item.

 The resulting string is the canonicalized component value.